-The seminars offer a venue for attendees to meet other analytically oriented therapists and analysts in the community and to potentially expand their collegial support networks and referral base.
-This collegial setting can feel vitalizing and supportive, especially given what can be the isolated nature of clinical practice and the intensity of our work.
+In addition to enhancing psychoanalytic knowledge and clinical skills, the group offers a venue for attendees to meet other analytically oriented therapists and analysts and potentially expand their collegial support networks and referral base.
+This collegial setting can feel vitalizing and supportive, especially given what can be the isolated nature of clinical practice.

 Continuing Education Credits

 CEUs and CMEs are offered, 1 credit per group meeting.